Skip to content

 Here, the first mpirun uses 8 CPU cores for eight tasks, and the second uses another 4 CPU cores to avoid oversubscription.
 The two "&" mean to launch the mpirun commands to the background, and the wait command ensures all the processes are complete before terminating the job.

-Cron-like jobs are jobs submitted to the queue with a specified schedule.
+Cron-like jobs are Slurm jobs submitted to the queue with a specified schedule.
 These jobs persist until they are canceled or encounter an error.
 The Midway2 cluster has a dedicated partition, cron, for running cron-like jobs.
-Please contact our Help Desk to request submitting Cron-like jobs.
-These jobs are subject to scheduling limits and will be monitored.
-We strongly recommend using dependency jobs rather than cron jobs since cron-like jobs is a legacy service and we are moving away from it.
+Please contact our Help Desk to request submitting cron-like jobs.
+These jobs are subject to scheduling limits and resource requested, and will be monitored.
+We strongly recommend using dependency jobs which offer more flexibility and better resource management than using cron-like jobs.

-Here is an example of a batch script that internally submits a Cron job (cron.sbatch):
+Here is an example of a batch script that internally submits a cron-like job (cron.sbatch):

 #!/bin/bash